NeCTAR-RC/nectar-training/package10/sections/openstackClients.markdown

 You will have to load your credentials **every time** after you reboot your computer or open up a new terminal, otherwise you cannot use the clients.
-Use the same *source* command as above to load them afresh.
+Use the same command as above to load them afresh.

 #### Step 5: Use your OpenStack client

-You are now ready to use your OpenStack client on the command line which you have used to load your OpenStack RC file in the last step.
+You are now ready to use your OpenStack client in the command line session in which you loaded your OpenStack RC file in the last step.

 Keep this terminal open to follow the instructions in the next sections.